AdamGonda/adamgonda.com/_posts/2020-10-11-Fun-month:-day-2.md

   - Spice it up
   - Solution
   - PS
+  - Node
 ---

-This is one of my fun experimental projects.
-I was interested in FP, so I thought I will create a small terminal game.
-Then things started to evolve…
+I am a Functional Programming fan, so I thought I will create a small game in the terminal.
+Then it turned out to be an RPC API at the end.

 {% include post-content-list.html titles=page.titles %}

 # First steps

 I like to create games, and I
 liked to learn more about [FP](https://en.wikipedia.org/wiki/Functional_programming){:target="_blank"}